Lizz1102/terraform-projects/README.md

 ## Overview

+# TODO add project architecture
-This Terraform project allows you to create a fully customizable development environment on AWS.
-It provisions a set of resources that can help streamline your development process and ensure consistency across your team's environments.
-This project aims to simplify the setup of your AWS infrastructure, making it easier to focus on coding and testing.
+This project allows you to create a fully customizable development environment on AWS using Terraform - an IaC tool (Infrastructure as Code).
+It provisions a set of resources that can help developers quickly spin up and configure resources required for their development work, ensuring consistency and reproducibility across environments.

 ## Features

-- Creates a VPC with customizable CIDR blocks, subnets, and routing configurations.
+- Creates a VPC with customizable CIDR blocks, subnets, routing configurations, and IGW
-- Sets up security groups to control inbound and outbound traffic.
+- Sets up security groups to control inbound and outbound traffic
-- Deploys EC2 instances based on the specified AMI, with customizable instance types and user data.
+- Deploys EC2 instances based on the specified AMI, with customizable instance types and user data
-- Configures an RDS instance for your database needs.
-- Creates an S3 bucket for storing development artifacts and backups.
-- Provides option to create an Elasticache cluster for caching requirements.
-- Sets up IAM roles and policies for secure access to AWS services.
+- Sets up IAM roles and policies for secure access to AWS services
-- Supports customizable tags for resource categorization.
+- Supports customizable tags for resource categorization

 ## Prerequisites

-- AWS account
+- AWS account with appropriate permissions
-- Terraform v1.0.8 or later installed
+- Terraform v1.0.8 or later installed on your local machine
 - AWS CLI configured with appropriate credentials
+- VS Code and AWS Tootlkit
 - Basic understanding of Terraform and AWS services

 ## Usage